awsdocs/amazon-redshift-developer-guide/doc_source/t_Distributing_data.md

 # Working with data distribution styles<a name="t_Distributing_data"></a>

 When you load data into a table, Amazon Redshift distributes the rows of the table to each of the compute nodes according to the table's distribution style\.
 When you run a query, the query optimizer redistributes the rows to the compute nodes as needed to perform any joins and aggregations\.
-The goal in choosing a table distribution style is to minimize the impact of the redistribution step by locating the data where it needs to be before the query is run\.
+The goal in choosing a table distribution style is to minimize the impact of the redistribution step by locating the data where it must be before the query is run\.

 **Note**
 This section will introduce you to the principles of data distribution in an Amazon Redshift database\.
 We recommend that you create your tables with `DISTSTYLE AUTO`\.
 If you do so, then Amazon Redshift uses automatic table optimization to choose the data distribution style\.
 For more information, see [Working with automatic table optimization](t_Creating_tables.md)\.
 The rest of this section provides details about distribution styles\.